Realizing Robotic Swimming with Unified Fluid-Robot Multiphysics

 By initializing $q_{k}$ and $q_{k-1}$, \eqref{eq:discrete_euler_lagrange}-\eqref{eq:discrete_constraint} can be solved to compute $q_{k+1}$.
 However, this integration method only integrates over configurations, with a half-time-step delay present between $q_k$ and $\Bar{v}_k$.
-This introduces a temporal inconsistency due to the fluid being modeled as a velocity field, $\Bar{v}_k(q_k)$, while the robot's pose is defined by $q_k$.
-Marsden et al.~\cite{marsden_discrete_2001} previously connected this variational integrator to the implicit midpoint RK scheme over the full state, $x = [q; v]$, via the discrete Legendre transform.
+This introduces a temporal inconsistency due to the fluid being modeled as a velocity field, $\Bar{v}_k(q_k)$, while the robot's pose is defined by $q_k$. \citet{marsdenDiscreteMechanicsVariational2001} previously connected this variational integrator to the implicit midpoint RK scheme over the full state, $x = [q; v]$, via the discrete Legendre transform.
 However, doing so with constraints can be difficult and unintuitive.
-Therefore, we aim to provide a simpler approach for performing variational integration over the full midpoint state, $\bar{x} = [\bar{q}; \bar{v}]$, to ensure a temporally-consistent fluid-robot representation.
+Therefore, we aim to provide a simpler approach for performing variational integration over the full variational state, $x = [q; \bar{v}]$.